 Here are the blocks that do this.
-Brush_Picker uses the procedures CheckColor and LimitRange to ensure that the values entered in the text boxes are valid numbers for colors and dot size.
+The procedures CheckColor and LimitRange are used to ensure that the values entered in the text boxes are valid numbers for colors and dot size.

-The next blocks show how Brush_Picker associates a name with a color for use by Screen1.
 The Notifier1.ShowChooseDialog block triggers a Notifier1.AfterChoosing event.
-In these blocks, the ifelse block checks the response to whether or not the color should be saved.
-If the response is "OK," Notifier1.AfterChoosing calls Notifier1.ShowTextDialog which prompts you to store a name for this color.
+In this event, the if-else block checks the response to whether or not the color should be saved.
+If the response is "Yes", Notifier1.AfterChoosing calls Notifier1.ShowTextDialog which prompts the user to input a name for this color and dot size.

 The Reset button allows the user to clear all of the entries in the red, green, and blue fields so they can start over easily.

 Note: you can use copy paste (ctl-v and ctl-c) after creating the first set Red.Text then you can use the dropdown to change from red to green to blue.

-You can have many screens in an App Inventor app, but a screen always returns to the screen that opened it.
-On the other hand, you can get the effect of screens switching to arbitrary other screen by setting up a "manager screen" that is used for opening all the other screens.
+You can have many screens in an App Inventor app, but a screen always returns to the screen that opened it when it is closed.
+On the other hand, you can get the effect of screens switching to arbitrary other screens by setting up a "manager screen" that is used for opening all the other screens.
 When a screen wants to switch, it returns to the manager with a value saying which screen to open next.